 Tapping into the intrinsic motivation of people — keeping them deeply engaged in the enterprise’s purpose — has never been more important.
 Enterprises with engaged employees have much higher returns.
 Yet the vast majority of employees worldwide are dissatisfied, disillusioned, and disengaged.

 Agile understands the power of bringing intrinsically motivated people together to form collaborative empowered teams.
 In addition, SAFe then puts them onto an Agile Release Train (ART) where they are engaged with others on a common mission, and collaborate via face to face planning.
-Anyone who has ever participated in one of their Program Increment (PI) Planning has firsthand experience of the enthusiasm and energy in the room.
+Anyone who has ever participated in one of their PI Planning has firsthand experience of the enthusiasm and energy in the room.
 Unsurprisingly, SAFe teams are more passionate and involved.

 Simply, engagement–perhaps sometimes dismissed as idealistic HR notion, translates directly into better business performance and success.
 Figure 2 illustrates the realities of disengagement and the benefits of high employee engagement.

 Engagement fosters retention.
 The best way to lower turnover is to invest in people.
 The concept of improving the market value of employees and making them more attractive for competitors may seem counterintuitive.
 But actively developing people takes away their need to switch jobs in order to improve and advance.

 Agile practices allow people to evolve through challenging work, powerful collaboration, constant reflections, continuous feedback, and relentless improvement – all deeply embedded into the workflow.
 In other words, Agile does not distinguish between learning and working: Working equals learning, And knowledge workers are learning workers.